Ham Hock, Pear and Parsley Terrine

-Our classic Ham Hock Terrine – one of our favourites which happily takes you through from late summer picnic to Boxing Day spread.
-We suggest setting it in one dish or terrine, but feel free to set it in three smaller containers.
+Our classic Ham Hock Terrine – one of our favourites and great as part of a buffet.
 It’s most successful when the hock is cooked long and slow, to break down the meat and release the flavour.

 1 unsmoked ham hock (about 1kg)